ThatCoryGirl/Project4-Perfume/README.md

 - In the clustering model, K-Means was applied twice, resulting in labels 'cluster' and 'predicted_cluster'.
 - Lastly, consider renaming 'Clean(er) Decision Tree.ipynb' to simply 'Decision Tree.ipynb' to maintain a cleaner GitHub repository.
 - **Total Explained Variance** and *accuracy* are not interchangeable descriptions for unsupervised machine modeling, change verbiage.
+- Create scent ratios based on the scent_strength

 # **Citations**